wjlee2020/react-movie-db/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What I learned and practiced
+It's always fun fetching data (am I the only one?) and mapping it on to a grid.

 ## TMDB
 You can get your own API key from The Movie DataBase (https://www.themoviedb.org/) full documentation here: https://developers.themoviedb.org/3